axeloz/vagrant-lamp/README.md

 ### Apache

 #### Access
 Your local environment is available from your host computer at the address: http://localhost:8080.
-This will launch a default application that will:
+This will launch the [projects browser](#projects-browser).
-- list all your projects
-- show the PHP configuration
-- show the server information

 The default document root is: `/vagrant/www`